-Michael Vericker is a surf photographer and drone pilot. @m_g_v I was captivated by Michaels work when I saw it on instagram.
+Michael Vericker is a surf photographer and drone pilot.
+I was captivated by Michaels work when I viewed it on instagram.
 He captures the power of the ocean perfectly.
-I wanted to learn more about Michaels travels and what inspires his creative vision.
-He kindly agreed to share his adventures and photography journey www.mgvphotography.com
+I wanted to learn more about Michaels travels and what inspired his creative vision.
+He kindly agreed to share his adventures and photography journey with The Creative Series.

 Firstly, can you start with a little bit about yourself?

 I am currently living in Singapore where I have been based for the last two years.
 Full on expat here and one of the best moves I made in life.
 It’s been great being based in SE Asia to travel this side of the globe as it’s so far from home.
 I was born and raised Bergen County, New Jersey just outside of New York City and spent most of my childhood travelling with the family to beaches around the US and abroad as well as annual summer trips to the Jersey Shore and Maine.
 I was always in love with the ocean, being in the mountains, observing the weather, and just being around nature in general.
 I’m definitely an east-coaster who studied, surfed and snowboarded New England while attending the University of New Hampshire and after a quick stint living in San Diego right after college, I ended up back in familiar territory and settled in Upper Manhattan for the next 12 years.

 When did you first start your photography journey?